Picture yourself waking up on a lazy Sunday morning, what food favourite do you first think of?

 Todd & Pup

 Head to the suburbs if you want to believe the hype around the one pan ricotta hotcakes made by the masterminds at Farm House.
 Located in the quiet streets of Kedron, the not-so-secret venue seriously knows how to do brunch—if the block-long lines are anything to go by.
-Treat yourself to the popular pancake stack, made fresh in the Farmhouse, with the perfect accoutrements of decadent ginger syrup, matcha mascarpone and caramelized banana to boot.
-Trust us—this one’s worth the wait.
+Treat yourself to the one pan hotcake with the perfect accoutrements of moscato poached peach, lemon myrtle syrup, raspberry mascarpone, almonds and gelato from Miss Sophia's next door.

 Little Black Pug